-Ever since I left Lisbon 3 years ago, I’ve wanted to go back.
-Time passes and new ideas crop up, other destinations take a front seat.
+Ever since I left Lisbon three years ago, I’ve wanted to go back.
+Time passes and new ideas crop up; other destinations take a front seat.
 I sometimes dream about the healing sunshine, unpretentious street art, cobble stone sidewalks and cheerfully tiled homes.
-I remember running through the hilly, eucalyptus-lined park of Monsanto, walking along the riverfront with views of the the Golden Gate Bridge’s replica (Ponte de 25 Abril), or walking through downtown as the sun was setting, the tiles changing colors with the sky.
+I remember running through the hilly, eucalyptus-lined park of Monsanto, walking along the riverfront with views of the the Golden Gate Bridge’s replica (Ponte de 25 Abril), or walking through downtown as the sun set, the tiles changing colors with the sky.
 Whenever I hear of a friend or cousin visiting Lisbon, I feel a pang in my heart- it’s a reminder that I’m letting such a special place slip by.

 About a month and a half ago, while scrolling the internet from a medieval village in France, I applied to a property with horses and dogs in SW Portugal, near the Algarve.
 I was the only person to apply with horse experience and got the job almost immediately.

 Lisbon, 3 years later

 So a couple of weeks ago, I flew into Lisbon and spent two nights in the city before driving south to the countryside.
 Being there was a flash-back to the start of Remote Year in 2016.
 The streets were familiar and the city seemed smaller than I remember, like when you return to a place you only knew as a kid.